2020 Summer Program of Research Opportunities for Undergraduate Training (SPROUT)

 What will SPROUT scholars be doing in the summer?

-SPROUT scholars will spend 75% of their time receiving real-world research experiences within the laboratory settings of active research programs.
-Twenty percent of the student’s time will be spent in workshop where both behavioral and biomedical research skills will be advanced along with professional development.
-Five percent of the time, students will attend a weekly lecture series, journal club and coffee club with the Directors.
+SPROUT scholars will spend 80% of their time receiving real-world research experiences within the laboratory settings of active research programs with mentoring from Cal State LA faculty.
+Twenty percent of the student’s time will be spent in 1) workshops where both behavioral and biomedical research skills will be advanced along with professional development 2) weekly lecture series, journal club and coffee club with the Directors.

 Will SPROUT scholars be paid for the participation in the SPROUT program?